fieldtrip/website/tutorial/electrode.md

 We convert the units to mm.

-	head_surface = ft_convert_units(head_surface,'mm');
+	head_surface = ft_convert_units(head_surface, 'mm');

-We visualise the mesh surface
+We visualize the mesh surface

 	ft_plot_mesh(head_surface)

 {% include image src="/assets/img/tutorial/electrode/structure_headsurface.jpg" width="400" %}
 *Figure 1: Mesh recorded with 3D-scanner*

-In the next step we will transform our mesh into the ctf-coordinates.
+In the next step we will transform our mesh into [CTF coordinates](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined/).
 For this we have to specify the nasion (NAS), left preauricular (LPA) and right preauricular (RPA) points.

 	cfg = [];
 	cfg.method = 'headshape';
-	fiducials = ft_electrodeplacement(cfg,head_surface);
+	fiducials = ft_electrodeplacement(cfg, head_surface);

-With having specified the fiducials we are now able to coregister our head surface to the ctf-coordinates.
-To easier identify the locations of the fiducials you can also mark the locations on your subject with a coloured pen.
+Now that we have the position of the fiducials relative to the original coordinate system of the head surface, we are able to coregister our head surface such that the fiducial positions are along the axes (according to the CTF coordinates).
+To facilitate the identification of the fiducials in the 3D-scan, you can also mark the locations on your subject with a coloured pen.

 {% include image src="/assets/img/tutorial/electrode/structure_nas.png" %}
 {% include image src="/assets/img/tutorial/electrode/structure_left.png" %}